KazutoTsukita/Mov_Disord_2021/README.md

 ---
-R code for the paper entitled Baseline lower circulating lymphocyte count predicts
+R code for the paper entitled Lower circulating lymphocyte count predicts APOE ε4-related cognitive decline in Parkinson’s disease
 ---
 This is the original R code for the manuscript whose DOI is "10.1002/mds.28799".
 For any question, you can contact Kazuto Tsukita (kazusan@kuhp.kyoto-u.ac.jp).